jodeh/Dockerized-Django-Nginx-MYSQL/README.md

        docker exec -it <mysql container id> bash

        $ mysql -p
-       CREATE USER 'jodeh'@'%' IDENTIFIED BY 'password';
-       GRANT ALL PRIVILEGES ON *.* TO 'jodeh'@'%' WITH GRANT OPTION;
-       FLUSH PRIVILEGES;
        > CREATE USER 'jodeh'@'%' IDENTIFIED BY 'password';
        > GRANT ALL PRIVILEGES ON *.* TO 'jodeh'@'%' WITH GRANT OPTION;
        > FLUSH PRIVILEGES;